userfrosting/learn/README.md

 #### Step 3

-Setup multisite for access to legacy version of the documentation.
+Setup Grav multisite for access to all versions of the documentation.

 ```bash
 cp user/setup.php setup.php